 Offered in a suitable vehicle with pop up roof, Gam driving is one of the best ways to see Lake Manyara’s diverse Wildlife.
 Besides being home to the famous tree climbing lions, Lake Manyara delights travelers with views of numerous wild animals during day varying from the smaller mammals (dik-dik, rabbits) to giant elephants, buffaloes and zebras.

 It is not that all species are common during day more the nocturnal species.
 Therefore the best time to see them is at night.
 Safari jeeps used for night game drive differentiate themselves from those used during day with top roof lights and are open on both sides.

 This is offered on Lake Manyara and allows tourists to interact with the fishermen who spend most of their time fishing.
 From the local canoes that are made from fig tree species, tourists take in the natural beautifulness of this alkaline soda lake.

 Meanwhile Lake Manyara National Park is recorded with over 500 species of birds.
 This makes it a must for bird watching excursions in Tanzania.
 There are many unique species to see including the pink flamingo that migrates from Lake Natron to Lake Manyara.
 Other species on the list are pelicans, weavers, turkey, goose, marabou storks, and hundreds of yellow-billed storks.

 Lake Manyara is dotted by abundant campsites that treat tourists with good accommodation in the wild and as well engage in varied activities.
 There are both luxury and budget camps, so it is your choice to choose what you are more interested in.

-Lake Manyara National Park is traversed by numerous trails that are perfect for hiking expeditions.
-Make sure to partake this activity while in the Park for body fitness and health.
+However Lake Manyara National Park is traversed by numerous trails that are perfect for hiking expeditions.
+Make sure to partake in this activity while in the Park for body fitness and health.
 It also offers endless views of the Park’s beauty.